cyberphor/knowledge-base/cloud/azure/offerings/storage/security/README.md

 # Azure Storage Security

 ## Network Access
-By default, "Public network access" is "Enabled from all networks."
+By default, storage accounts are configured to allow pubic network access from all networks.
 Network access can be restricted to specific virtual networks and/or IP addresses (they must be within the same region as your storage account).

+### Secure Transfer Required
+If a storage account has the "Secure transfer enabled" setting enabled, REST APIs must connect using HTTPS.
+Connections via HTTP will be ignored.

 ### Private Link
 Private Links allow you to use the Azure backbone connecting your storage account to Azure resources instead of the public Internet.